Remember the Keyboarding Class?

 When I was a high school student, we had “Introduction to Keyboarding”.
 It was not uncommon for students to take this course during the summer before starting high school.
 The course was a full condensed semester, 6 hours every day on learning how to type on a typewriter correctly.
 It was a loud room and a bit of a boring course but it taught you the skill of quick typing.
 Typing class was also the prerequisite to a new course called:“Introduction to computers”.

-Taking in the summer before grade 9 was considered a smart move because it could alleviate the eventual workload of 5 years of secondary school (when there was still grade 13).
-It could also lighten the whirlwind from the other demands of high school.
+Taking this course in the summer before grade 9 was considered a smart move because it could alleviate the eventual workload of 5 years of secondary school (when there was still grade 13).

 BrightMinds Online School welcomes your queries about Reach Ahead for your education needs.
-By being a completely online Secondary school, it is possible to still spend your summer at the cottage or on holidays and still set aside to time to earn a high school credit.
-Just like regular high school, you will discussions, presentations to create and assignments to complete.
+By being a completely online Secondary school, it is possible to still spend your summer at the cottage or on holidays and still set aside time to earn a high school credit.
+Just like a regular high school, you will participate in class discussions, create presentations and complete assignments.
 You can get a feel for what high school is like and get going on the next chapter of your learning.